HealthyGamer/CodingEvents/GitHub-Project-Management.md

+# Project Management with GitHub

-# Why Everyone Uses Agile
+## Why Everyone Uses Agile

 Some people use some form of agile, and some use "agile," where they say the word a lot but don't apply any of the processes.
 This workshop isn't meant to be a deep dive into Agile- that's a whole separate topic.
 Today is about taking just a couple of concepts commonly used in Agile and applying them to an actual project.